• Home

 Dine in style at the Chateau

-Also take time to roam the halls as it’s a designated National Historic Site of Canada.
+• Take time to roam the halls as the hotel is a designated National Historic Site of Canada.
 On the lower level, a series of informative wall plaques gives you the history of the hotel and the site it stands on.

 What to do in Quebec City, Parliament Square